wp-plugins/tweetr/readme.txt

 1. Upload `Tweetr.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Move the widget into your themes sidebar
+4. Set your account to be the active account

 == Frequently Asked Questions ==